Overview

 This feature allows users to project their balance amount and budget statuses based on past income and outflows as manifest in their

-TransactionHistory by using the command project DATE [CATEGORY]
+TransactionHistory by using the command project DATE [CATEGORY].

 Current Implementation

-command is facilitated by the Logic and Model components of the application, PalPay.
+The project command is facilitated by the Logic and Model components of the application, PalPay.

-The sequence diagram below demonstrates how the project DATE [CATEGORY]
+The sequence diagram below demonstrates how the project DATE [CATEGORY] command is handled by the application.

 Projection by Date